CCP (College Credit Plus)

 HOW MUCH DOES IT COST?

-- There is a potential for minimal cost to students to participate in CCP if they are enrolling at a public college or university.
-Jackson Local School District covers the cost of college tuition and textbooks.
-Fees may apply if students choose to participate in private college or university courses.
+- There is a potential for minimal cost to students to participate in CCP if they enroll at a public college or university.
+Jackson Local School District covers the cost of college tuition and textbooks, and fees may apply if students choose to participate in private college or university courses.

-HOW MANY CREDITS WORTH OF CCP CLASSES CAN I TAKE?Students can earn up to 30 credits per year, which also includes high school-only credits or middle school courses.
-The 30 credit annual maximum includes the summer semester, which is considered the beginning of the academic year.
-A maximum of 120 college credits can be earned throughout the entire program.
-(OAC 3333-1-65.11)To determine the maximum number of credit hours for which a student can register each academic year, you must calculate credits by subtracting the high school-only course credits within this formula.
-Each high school course in a core subject area is worth 3 credits.30 - (# of High/Middle School-Only Courses X 3) = Max # Number of CCP Credits Per YearFor example, if "John Smith" is taking Math, Science, and English at the high school (3 courses = 9 credits), his formula would look like this:30 - (3 X 3) = Max # of CCP Credits Per Year30 - 9 = 21 CCP Credits Per YearTherefore, John would be able to take up to 21 credits worth of CCP courses for the 2020-2021 school year.WHERE DO I GET MY TEXTBOOKS?
-CCP Textbook MapATHLETIC ELIGIBILITY GUIDE: http://ohsaa.org/Eligibility
+HOW MANY CREDITS WORTH OF CCP CLASSES CAN I TAKE?Students can earn up to 30 credits per year, including high school-only credits or middle school courses.
+The 30 credit annual maximum includes the summer semester, considered the beginning of the academic year.
+Students can earn a maximum of 120 college credits throughout the entire program.
+(OAC 3333-1-65.11)To determine the maximum number of credit hours a student can register each academic year, you must calculate credits by subtracting the high school-only course credits within this formula.
+Each high school course in a core subject area is worth three credits.30 - (# of High/Middle School-Only Courses X 3) = Max # Number of CCP Credits Per YearFor example, if "John Smith" is taking Math, Science, and English at the high school (3 courses = nine credits), his formula would look like this:30 - (3 X 3) = Max # of CCP Credits Per Year30 - 9 = 21 CCP Credits Per YearTherefore, John would take up to 21 credits worth of CCP courses for the 2020-2021 school year.WHERE DO I GET MY TEXTBOOK?